A Guide to Exploring Downtown Greenville, South Carolina

 For art lovers…

 The Greenville Museum of Art – Although quite small, this local gem features the largest collection of watercolors from artist Andrew Wyeth.
-Admission is free and the museum takes no longer than an hour or so to stroll through.
+Admission is free (there is a small parking fee) and the museum takes no longer than an hour or so to stroll through.

 For fitness buffs…

-The Swamp Rabbit trail – This very popular paved recreational path runs a 19 mile course through several sections of Greenville, as well as a portion of nearby Travelers Rest, a small community just north of the city.
-Although exercising while on vacation may not sound all that attractive, the trail is a nice way to get in a relatively easy workout and enjoy the natural surroundings.
+The Swamp Rabbit trail – This very popular paved recreational path runs a 22 mile course through several sections of Greenville, as well as a portion of nearby Travelers Rest, a small community just north of the city.
+Although exercising while on vacation may not sound all that attractive, biking/walking this trail is a nice way to get in a relatively easy workout while enjoying the leafy natural surroundings.

-If you do not have a bike with you, Pedal Chic (conveniently located downtown) offers half day rentals.
+If you do not have a bike with you, Reedy Rides (conveniently located downtown) offers half day rentals.

 Cleveland Park – Cleveland Park is a small city park, home to the Greenville Zoo, one of the nicer sections of the Swamp Rabbit trail, a huge playground, picnic facilities, and over a dozen fun fitness stations.
 As one of the largest parks in the area, it’s a must-visit for nature lovers.
+There are numerous well maintained tennis courts here too, although they are packed most weekends.
 Bonus: free electric car chargers!

 For book lovers…

 Joe’s Bookstore – Joe’s Place is a treasured local gem, a quaint bookstore/coffeehouse located in an old building in the historic section of town.
-Browsing through books here is like a step back in time – much more fun that your boring everyday Barnes and Noble, or worse shopping online.
+Browsing through books here is like taking a step back in time – much more fun that your boring everyday Barnes and Noble, or worse shopping online.
 There are rooms and rooms of books of every possible interest, including a large selection devoted to rare books.
+Update: Joe’s is closed.

 Joe’s serves a full espresso menu, as well as wine and light snacks.
 Whether you feel like scanning rows of books for hours on end, or simply kicking back with a cup of coffee in a cozy setting, Joe’s has you covered.
 On nice mornings, you can linger with your coffee and a good book on the breezy patio.